Jorgedavyd/cuda-prof.nvim/README.md

 ## Overview

-`cuda-prof.nvim` is a Neovim plugin that provides seamless integration with NVIDIA CUDA profiling tools.
+`nsight.nvim` is a Neovim plugin that provides seamless integration with NVIDIA Nsight profiling tools.
 It allows you to manage CUDA profiling sessions, run various NVIDIA tools, and analyze profiling results without leaving your editor.

 ## Requirements